VaishnaviCoders/nexus/tasks/main-iussues.md

 Select Grade / Section - Absent Note , Late Note

 After Submit Redirect To dashboard/attendance/analytics To se Todays Sections Wise Attendance

+Parent/Students Will Notify Push Notification
+Student Can see daily Attendance In Dashboard and all history in dashboard/my-attendance Parents Can seeThere children's daily Attendance In Dashboard Admin Can see Which Section wise attendance which section in not recorded attendance today Also Have option To track all History with Filters